wesleybeckner/gains/docs/_sources/index.rst.txt

 Development
 ------------------

-GAINS is currently underdevelopment by researchers at the University of Washington.
-Our  research page can be found [here](http://www.prg.washington.edu).
+GAINS is currently under development by researchers at the `University of Washington <http://www.prg.washington.edu>`_

 .. toctree::
    :maxdepth: 2